-We prioritize extracurricular activities, such as music, sports, art, theater and other non-academic pursuits.
-These activities can be a big part of middle school for a children’s growth.
+We prioritize extracurricular activities, such as music, sports, art, theater, and other non-academic pursuits.
+These activities can be a big part of middle school for children’s growth.
 Children gain numerous benefits from participating in extracurricular activities, not the least of which is developing good teamwork skills and discovering a personal passion.
-As an organization, we strive to harness ideas and resources towards a sustainable growth of vulnerable children.
+As an organization, we strive to harness ideas and resources for the sustainable growth of vulnerable children.

 Engaging in non-academic pursuits help encourage teamwork, leadership skills, cooperation and social development that students don’t get to the same degree from working in the classroom.
 Middle school is the time for students to start developing these valuable life skills, and participating in extracurricular activities is an excellent way to foster an appreciation for them.

 The transition from primary (elementary) school to middle school can be a stressful one, and one of the ways to mitigate this major change in a child’s life is with extracurricular activities.
 In schools with high drop-out rates that serve at-risk students, for example, extracurricular activities can have a positive effect on keeping students in school during this tough transition and throughout middle school.
 Extracurricular activities can give students a purpose for attending school and provide them with an incentive for good academic performance.

 Although one of the classic arguments against extracurricular activities is that they distract from academic studies, there is an increasing amount of evidence that shows that extracurricular activities actually enhance academic study.
 Extracurricular activities help develop areas of the brain that may not be fully utilized by strictly academic work, as well as developing important skills that can transfer into academic performance, such as creative problem solving and teamwork.
 The way children choose the spend their free time can have a huge impact on their academics, and extracurricular activities are a good way to encourage positive use of free time.